madruk20/HA-Custom-Tools/README.md

 The configuration is split into an easy-to-navigate menu within Home Assistant's UI.

 ### 1. LLM Endpoint & Models
-* **Backend Type:** Choose between local Ollama or an OpenAI-compatible proxy (note: using the compatible proxy setting allows you to use standard API formats locally without relying on external cloud services).
+* **LLM Backend Type:** Choose between local Ollama or an OpenAI-compatible proxy (note: using the compatible proxy setting allows you to use standard API formats locally without relying on external cloud services).
-* **URL & API Key:** Point this to your inference server.
+* **LLM URL & API Key:** Point this to your inference server.
-* **Model Selection:** Dynamically fetches and lists the active models currently loaded on your server (ollama only).
+* **LLM Model Selection:** Dynamically fetches and lists the active models currently loaded on your server (ollama only).
+* **Embed Backend Type:** Only Qdrant is available right now.
+Select None to disable.
+* **Embed URL & API Key:** Point this to your inference server.
+* **Qdrant DB URL & API Key:** Point this to your vector database.

 ### 2. Context & Parameters
 * **System Instructions:** The base prompt.